March 25, 2014

 And isn’t that what we all want to do?

 For me, this became a landmark discovery because I wasn’t trying to make those darn customers understand ME, it was about me understanding and responding to them.

-It really made the difference and there’s a new product I’ve developed to help you get out of your own way, make more sales, build rapport quicker and ultimately sell more products.
-I’ve taking something that you may or may not already be familiar with and developed a course around it and included it in my new SalesRX online retail sales training program.
+It really made the difference and there's a new product I've developed to help you get out of your own way, make more sales, build rapport quicker and ultimately sell more products.
+I have an entire course on using personality styles to sell more in my SalesRX.com online, interactive, sales training program.

 If you’re a Driver, your number one goal is to get it done.
 You'll want to get this because it will help you round off those gruff edges and reduce some people’s number one complaint about you that you can come off arrogant.